 The Pooled Plan Provider must be designated in the PEP plan document as the named fiduciary and the ERISA 3(16) plan administrator.
 This service provider is also responsible for ensuring the PEP meets the requirements of ERISA and the tax code, including ensuring participant disclosures are provided and nondiscrimination testing is performed.
 The PPP must also obtain a fidelity bond and ensure that any other entities acting as fiduciary to the PEP are bonded.

 What are the benefits of participating in a MEP or PEP?

-Studies have shown small businesses may refrain from adopting a retirement plan for their employees because of the administrative burdens, fiduciary liability, and cost associated with workplace plans.
+Small businesses may refrain from adopting a retirement plan for their employees because of the administrative burdens, fiduciary liability, and cost associated with workplace plans.
 MEPs have been identified in recent years as a way to address these concerns for employers and potentially increase access to workplace retirement plans for employees of small and mid-size businesses.
 The MEP structure can alleviate much of the administrative and fiduciary burdens for participating employers, and potentially reduce costs.

 - Reduced fiduciary responsibility – The MEP organizer or the PPP takes on fiduciary responsibility for managing the plan and for selecting and monitoring service providers.
 This generally includes selecting investments that will be offered in the plan.